CajuM/iHate/README.md

 iHate
 =====
-An experiment about web censorship
+An experiment about search engine censorship

 About
 =====